As an Amazon Associate, GrowJourney may earn a small commission from qualifying purchases. Read more: terms of service.

 Health and Culinary Benefits of Microgreens

 There are lots of reasons to grow microgreens.
-Yes, those include “I have tons of extra seeds that I can’t possibly grow to maturity in my garden within my lifetime.”
+Yes, one such reason is: “I have tons of extra seeds that I can’t possibly grow to maturity in my garden within my lifetime.”

-The primary reasons that people grow microgreens are for health and culinary reasons.
+However, the primary reasons that people grow microgreens are for health and culinary reasons.
 That is to say, microgreens are both incredibly nutritious and they can add stunning beauty to a meal presentation.

 Health Benefits of Microgreens

-Two research studies (one by the USDA and one by University of Maryland) have found that young sprouts and microgreens pack far more nutrition per gram than mature plants.
 For instance, broccoli sprouts and broccoli microgreens pack the highest concentration of sulforaphane of any known plant in the world.
-Interestingly, at the sprout and microgreen stages, the plant packs as much as 20x higher than mature broccoli plants.
-(About 600+ studies have identified sulforaphane as a potent anti-cancer compound.)
+Interestingly, at the sprout and microgreen stages, the plant packs as much as 20x higher concentrations of sulforaphane than mature broccoli plants.

 Culinary Benefits of Microgreens